ManitoulinTransport/PerlToJs/README.md

 #### bundling using the CLI

-`$ perl-to-js --include /path/to/include --module Some::Thing --module Other::Thing --debug --output bundle.js`
+`$ perl-to-js.pl --include /path/to/include --module Some::Thing --module Other::Thing --output bundle.js`

 #### bundling using perl